Designing a URL-based query syntax for GraphQL - LogRocket Blog

 { customPosts { __typename ... on Post { title } } }

-This the PQL equivalent:
+This is the PQL equivalent:

 customPosts. __typename| title<include(if:isType(Post))>